Link-state routing protocol: Fisheye State Routing

-With Fisheye State Routing (FSR) the LSA are sent with different time-to-live values to restrict their diffusion and limit the overhead due to control messages.
+With Fisheye State Routing (FSR), the LSA are sent with different time-to-live values to restrict their diffusion and limit the overhead due to control messages.
 The same concept is used also in the Hazy Sighted Link State Routing Protocol.

 Failure modes

 If all the nodes are not working from exactly the same map, routing loops can form.
 These are situations in which, in the simplest form, two neighboring nodes each think the other is the best path to a given destination.
 Any packet headed to that destination arriving at either node will loop between the two, hence the name.
 Routing loops involving more than two nodes are also possible.

 This can occur since each node computes its shortest-path tree and its routing table without interacting in any way with any other nodes.
 If two nodes start with different maps, it is possible to have scenarios in which routing loops are created.
-In certain circumstances, differential loops may be enabled within a multi cloud environment.
+In certain circumstances, differential loops may be enabled within a multi-cloud environment.
 Variable access nodes across the interface protocol may also bypass the simultaneous access node problem.

 Optimized Link State Routing Protocol

 The Optimized Link State Routing Protocol (OLSR) is a link-state routing protocol optimized for mobile ad hoc networks (which can also be used on other wireless ad hoc networks).
-OLSR is proactive and uses hello and topology control (TC) messages to discover and disseminate link-state information into the mobile ad hoc network.
+OLSR is proactive and uses hello and topology control messages to disseminate link-state information into the mobile ad hoc network.
 Using hello messages, each node discovers two-hop neighbor information and elects a set of multipoint relays (MPRs).
 MPRs make OLSR distinct from other link-state routing protocols.
 Individual nodes use the topology information to compute next-hop paths regarding all nodes in the network using shortest-hop forwarding paths.